-Add a network switch
+Add a Network Switch

-Sticking with the Ethernet theme for a second, consider adding a small network switch to increase the number of wired connections you can use.
+Consider adding a small network switch to increase the number of wired connections you can use.

-My downstairs television has the TV, an NVIDIA Shield and an Xbox One all connected to the one Ethernet port.
-How?
-By adding a small, four-port Ethernet switch to the mix.
+My downstairs television has the TV, an NVIDIA Shield, and an Xbox One, all connected to one Ethernet port.

 Think of a switch like a cable TV splitter to enable more devices to access the signal at the same time.

-Extend your WiFi range
+Extend WiFi Range

 There are several ways to extend the range of your existing network without buying up to a new mesh-network system.

-Upgrade to a mesh network
+Upgrade to a Mesh Router

-A mesh network creates several overlapping wireless zones in your home so you can stay connected as you walk from one end of your house to the other.
+A mesh network creates several overlapping wireless zones in your home, allowing you to stay connected to your internet connection as you walk from one end of your house to the other.

-But you still have some options.
+Most networking equipment is designed for indoor use, but you still have some options.